 - Work with an experienced, proven, dedicated, and diverse faculty.

 - Be divided into labs of approximately 16-20 with 3-4 lab leaders each.
-(Introductory/Beginning labs for students with less than a year of experience of policy debate will be offered)

 - Participate in at least 16 practice rounds, 6 of which will be during the camp tournament in the final week.